Arpansharma01/passwordGenerator/README.md

 # passwordGenerator
-This is a password generating web app
+This is a password generating website
+It provides a secure and authantic password Using uppercase,lowercase and special symbol.